hackclub/hackclub/workshops/nextjs_dashboard/README.md

 export default News
 ```

-Protip: want to explore what other data you can show about articles?
+Tip: want to explore what other data you can show about articles?
 This example also shows the image, but there's author, name of site, time, and lots more.
 Inside `render()`, before `return`, add `console.log(news)`.
 Now right-click & "Inspect Element" in your browser, go to the "Console" section, and you can see a list of all the articles with all their fields displayed.
 Try adding more of these fields to your site.

 ## Keep going!